vekatze/neut/book/src/commands.md

 ### Subcommands and Modules

 Most of the subcommands of `neut` must be executed inside a module.
-If you execute such a subcommand outside a module, the command will emit an error like the below:
+If you execute such a subcommand outside a module, the command will emit an error like the one below:

 ```sh
 neut build